 The short simple answer would be yes in that any research conducted under Swinburne auspices must meet applicable standards and guidelines.
 As regards human research, the requirements of the National Statement on Ethical Conduct in Human Research (2007) - updated 2018 must be met at a minimum; to some extent other guidelines can be used provided these are consistent with the National Statement and a Swinburne ethical review body (SUHREC or delegate) can review the proposal and recommend approval.

 Important to bear in mind is that, unless otherwise authorised, the Swinburne ethical review can only cover what is being undertaken under Swinburne auspices.
 To the extent other or external interests are at play, these need to be clarified in the application and, as applicable, for consent purposes.
 Data management and research outcomes also need to be clarified.

 14. Do I need to obtain Swinburne ethics clearance if I'm recruiting/using Swinburne staff/students?

-If the research only involves Swinburne staff or students as research participants (not as co-investigators) and prior ethics clearance has been obtained from a non-Swinburne institution in line with the National Statement on Ethical Conduct in Human Research, additional or separate Swinburne ethics clearance will not ordinarily be necessary.
+If the research only involves Swinburne staff or students as research participants (not as co-investigators) and prior ethics clearance has been obtained from a non-Swinburne institution in line with the National Statement on Ethical Conduct in Human Research (2007) - updated 2018, additional or separate Swinburne ethics clearance will not ordinarily be necessary.